MohammadJaffar/CoffeeTDS/README.md

 ## How to run the application

 * **Install Dependencies**
-   Make sure you have Python installed, then install the required libraries using the requirements.txt file:

    pip install -r requirements.txt

 * **Run the Streamlit App**
-*

     streamlit run app2.py

 ## Developers 👏